Bhupalam

 Bhupalam (pronounced bhūpalam) is a rāgam in Carnatic music (musical scale of South Indian classical music).
 It is a pentatonic scale (audava rāgam or owdava rāgam).
 It is a janya rāgam (derived scale), as it does not have all the seven swaras (musical notes).
 It is also written as Bhoopalam.

 It is considered an auspicious scale and a morning rāgam.
 In Tamil music, this scale is called Puranirmai pann and some thevarams are set to this scale.
-This rāgam is played in the night.
 It is also used for chanting slokas, folks songs, Kathakali music and other rituals.
 The equivalent scale in Hindustani music is Bhupal Todi.

 Structure and Lakshana

-Bhupalam is a symmetric rāgam that does not contain madhyamam or nishādham.
+Bhupalam is a symetric rāgam that does not contain, madhyamam or nishādham.
 It is a symmetric pentatonic scale (audava-audava ragam in Carnatic music classification – audava meaning 'of 5').
 Its ascending and descending scale (ārohaṇa-avarohaṇa structure) is as follows: